 - 3 tablespoons of oil (preferably bacon grease)

 Preheat oven to 350°.
 Cut chicken up into chunks.
 Wash and pat dry.
 Season with salt and black pepper.
 In a large cast iron dutch oven, heat up 3 tablespoons of oil on medium to high heat.
-Once it is heated add the chicken and and saute until brown.
-Remove chicken from the pot.
+Once it is heated add the chicken and sausage, saute until brown.
+Remove meat from the pot.
 Add bell pepper, celery, and onion.
 Saute until onions are nearly translucent.
 Add garlic, green onions, and parsley.
 Add 3 1/4 cup of water to the pot immediately after.
-Put chicken back in the pot.
+Put chicken-sausage mixture back in the pot.
 Add rice.
 Stir.
 Temporarily turn up the heat and allow it to come to a boil.
 Cover tightly and place into preheated oven.
 Cook for 45 minutes.
 Stir only once halfway through cooking time.
 Serves 6 dinner helpings or up to a dozen holiday size samplings.